canonical/microceph/docs/tutorial/get-started.rst

     sudo microceph status

-The response should look somewhat as shown below:
+The output should look somewhat as shown below:

 .. terminal::